BlWasp/switchRole/README.md

 We use the securebits to provide this functionality.
 Any set-uid-root program will be run without having any special effect.
 So in the shell, you can't for example use the ping command without a role that has cap_net_raw privilege.

-**Setuid With Command**
+**Service managment**

+Any user who has cap_setuid or cap_setgid (typically this is the root) can assume the roles of other users without passing the authentication phase.
 This option is more for the services.
-When a service is launch as root, it could be interesting to limit privileges for some actions.
-You can call sr with a role, the user you want to switch to, and the command you want to run (you can, also, add the noroot option) :
+In this mode, You can should determine the username, role name and the command (you can, also, add the noroot option) :

 `sr -r role1 -u username -c command`

-The module will check if your service has CAP_SETUID and/or CAP_SETGID, switch user, launch a bash with the role (if the user can assume it) and run the command in the new bash.

 Motivation scenarios
 ===========